 Work Experience - What is considered to be the best type of previous experience?

 Please see the DECAP website for an outline of relevant work experience.
 Applicants are expected to have appropriate experience working with children, young people and young adults for at least two years full-time equivalent (FTE) by the application closing date.
 This can be cumulative or continuous and may be remunerated employment or work undertaken in a voluntary capacity.
 Experience acquired during university placement of less than 10 months will not be counted.
 Whatever kind of work has been undertaken, applicants should reflect on what they have learnt from their experiences and its relevance to the work of an educational psychologist, and, how they have been able to apply the knowledge of psychology from their studies.
 The 'quality' of experience in work experience is as important as the quantity of experience gained.
 Breadth and variety of experience will be favourably considered.

 Graduate Basis for Chartership (GBC) - do I need to have this at the time of application?

-Yes, graduate membership of the British Psychological Society (BPS) is required at the time of application.
+Yes, GBC in relation to the British Psychological Society (BPS), or The Psychological Society of Ireland (PSI), is required at the time of application.